Kubix20/docker-composer_user_study/README.md

 ## Procedure

-The intructions were provided to the participants as a Google Form (available in `Forms`).
+The intructions were provided to the participants as a Google Form (available in `/forms`).
 The procedure is organized as follows:

 1. Background questionnaire - set of questions to establish the participant's background.
 2. Tutorial - brief tutorial covering some basics of Docker Compose.